huyTrinhVAn/LTU_Social_Web/README.md

 CLOUDINARY_API_SECRET =
 ```

-You can keep the PORT, NODE_ENV, and MONGO_URI the same, but you need to create the rest on your own.
-To obtain these three, you need to create your own account on https://cloudinary.com/  and get the required keys from their website.
+You can keep the PORT, NODE_ENV the same, but you need to create the rest on your own.
+To obtain these others, you need to create your own account on https://cloudinary.com/  and get the required keys from their website.
 As for JWT_SECRET, you can create any value you like.<br/>
 After setting up the ```.env``` file, you can easily run this application by using the following command:

 ```js